 People constantly rave about how they love Indian food.
 They savor the aroma and all the flavorful spices.
 The delectable tastes tantalize their taste buds and leave an indelible impression.

 One of the best health promoting spices in Ayurveda is turmeric.
 Turmeric is pungent, bitter and astringent.
 It may be consumed by all three Ayurvedic body types, but may increase Pitta dosha if used excessively, as it’s heating.
+There are many Ayurvedic health benefits of turmeric.
 Turmeric is anti-septic, anti-bacterial, anti-flatulent, and a decongestant.

-Turmeric derives from the rhizomes of the plant Curcuma longa, which is a member of the ginger family.
+Turneric derives from the rhizomes of the plant Curcuma longa, which is a member of the ginger family.
 Curcumin is the most active component of turmeric and has powerful antioxidant and anti-inflammatory properties.
+It is known in Hindi as haldi or in Gujarat as hardar.

 Turmeric maintains the flora of the intestines and helps guard against gastric disorders.
 It’s a natural antiseptic, antibacterial agent and blood cleanser, useful in disinfecting cuts, burns, wounds, and other skin infections.